Des Moines Public Library: Programs

 The library presents a variety of informational, educational and fun programs for patrons of all ages.
 Programs for children and teens include storytimes, crafts, games, and book discussions.
 To support families and promote early childhood education, the library shares Simple Steps to Success activities and resources.
 Simple Steps to Success is an early literacy initiative that supports educators and families throughout the community.
 Adult programming includes book discussions, author visits, lectures, job assistance workshops, and other special events.
 The library organizes several annual events, including the summer reading program and Authors Visiting in Des Moines (AViD) Author Series.

 Authors Visiting in Des Moines (AViD)

 Authors Visiting in Des Moines (AViD) began in 2001 to give the community the chance to listen, learn and laugh as world-famous authors share their stories.
 With the support of the Des Moines Public Library Foundation and other local donors, including Humanities Iowa, AViD celebrates great reading and writing.
 Each year features best-selling fiction and nonfiction authors who write about a variety of issues and topics.

-Rosie Reader

-Rosie Reader is the Des Moines Public Library mascot.
-Rosie promotes reading by visiting classrooms and after-school programs for children.
-Each library branch youth area has a theme connecting Rosie with the different locations, for example Rosie's Forest at the Forest Avenue Library.

-Fees and fines

-Patrons can check out all materials free of charge.
-DVDs can be borrowed for one week, while DVD series can be borrowed for three weeks.
-Interlibrary loan requests are free unless the lending library charges a fee.

-Printing from library computers, microfilm machines, home computers, or smartphones costs $0.25 per page.
-Photocopies also cost $0.25 per page.
-Fax machines maintained by an external vendor cost $1.75 for the first page and $1.00 for each additional page.
-To send a fax, patrons must use a debit or credit card or purchase a prepaid fax card from a library branch.
-(Fax cards are sold at the Central, Forest, and South branches only.)

-Overdue fines are $0.10 per day, per item, but no fines are charged for children's materials, and fines for DVDs are $0.50 per day, per item.
-Fines are not assessed on days that the library is closed.